-It can be a challenge to find a budget-compatible Paris hotel that doesn't skimp on the services and amenities you'd expect from a mid-range hotel.
+It can be a challenge to find a budget-compatible Paris hotel that doesn't skimp on the services and amenities you'd expect from a 2 or 3- star hotel.
 The Paris star system can be deceptive, and even hotels with three solid stars are sometimes known to disappoint unsuspecting visitors.
 If you are traveling to Paris on a moderate budget and are looking for a reasonably-priced hotel close to top Paris sights and attractions

 , use this guide to ten of Paris' best mid-range hotels to help narrow down your choices-- and avoid unpleasant surprises.